History of AMC Theatres in Timeline

 October 2019: AMC Theatres On Demand Launched

-March 18, 2020: Closure of Theaters Due to COVID-19
+March 18, 2020: Closure of all AMC theatres due to the COVID-19 pandemic

-March 25, 2020: Furlough of Corporate Employees
+March 25, 2020: Furlough of all corporate employees

-On March 25, 2020, AMC furloughed all of its 600 corporate employees, including CEO Adam Aron, while retaining their active employment status and health benefits.
+On March 25, 2020, AMC furloughed all of its 600 corporate employees, including CEO Adam Aron, retaining their active employment status and health benefits.

 April 28, 2020: AMC to no longer carry Universal Pictures films